flavienbwk/book-devops/eng/AUDIOBOOK.md

 Your organization is sometimes tasked with deploying software in environments as diverse as they are unique.
 If you're lucky, these environments are few and connected.
 But things get complicated when the number starts to grow and they're isolated.
 It becomes essential to find a standardized way to deploy updates while minimizing delays.

 Built on Kubernetes, Apollo is the product used by Palantir to deploy and keep its services up to date across all its client bases.
-With hundreds of engineers, over 400 software products, and thousands of deployments every day, Palantir boasts deploying its services across a hundred different computing environments (AWS, GCP, Azure, classified private clouds disconnected from the internet, edge servers with intermittent connections...).
+With hundreds of engineers, over 400 software products, and thousands of deployments every day, Palantir boasts deploying its services across a hundred different computing environments (e.g., AWS, GCP, Azure, classified private clouds disconnected from the internet or edge servers with intermittent connections...).

 Driven by the constraint of regularly deploying on varied infrastructures, work on Apollo began in early 2015.
 It was progressively rolled out to its clients from 2017 and has been commercially available since the start of 2022, powering Palantir's internal infrastructure.
-The product's philosophy is to interface with your existing infrastructure and services (software forge, continuous integration engine, artifact registry...).
+The product's philosophy is to interface with your existing infrastructure and services (e.g., your software forge, continuous integration engine or artifact registry...).

 The company operates under the belief that software engineers and SREs each have their areas of expertise.
 On one hand, software engineers have a better understanding of how and when the software they develop should be updated.
 On the other, SREs are more familiar with the specifics and constraints of the environments in which they deploy.
 Thus, software engineers develop the code, Apollo deploys it, and the SREs monitor to ensure everything went as planned.

-That's why Apollo's interface primarily showcases two menus: "Environments" (SRE-oriented) and "Products" (software engineer-oriented).
+That's why Apollo's interface primarily showcases two menus: "Environments" (which is SRE-oriented) and "Products" (which is developers-oriented).

-- The "Environments" menu allows connection to different environments, defining deployment strategies across multiple environments (e.g., GCP, AWS, Azure, on-premise) and channels (see release channels), setting software quality and security criteria, and approving infrastructure changes ;
+- The "Environments" menu allows connection to different environments, defining deployment strategies across multiple environments (e.g., AWS, Azure or on-premise) and channels, setting software quality and security criteria, and approving infrastructure changes ;
-- The "Products" menu ensures that a software's new version is correctly deployed: Apollo automatically manages blue/green deployments (see chapter "Continuous deployment") and rollbacks.
-It enables the declaration of update strategies by specifying which service needs updating before another (see the following chapter "Constraint-based deployment").
+- The "Products" menu ensures that a software's new version is correctly deployed: Apollo automatically manages blue/green deployments and rollbacks.
+It enables the declaration of update strategies by specifying which service needs updating before another.

 Connected to git repositories, it allows tracking and approving any code modifications before deployment.

 Lastly, Apollo offers centralized monitoring of the status of services deployed across all your environments from a single platform.
-Whether connected to your favorite observability service (e.g., Datadog, Prometheus, Pagerduty) or operating independently via the Apollo Observability Platform, it incorporates feedback of all sorts of measurements (logs, metrics, traces) to investigate incidents in detail.
+Whether connected to your favorite observability service (e.g., Datadog, Prometheus or Pagerduty) or operating independently via the Apollo Observability Platform, it incorporates feedback of all sorts of measurements to investigate incidents in detail.

 ## Constraint-based deployment